ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 </info-box>

 <info-box warning>
-	While semantical styles can be combined with manual [image resizing](#resizing-images), these features were not designed to be used together.
+	While semantical styles can be combined with manual {@link features/images-resizing image resizing}, these features were not designed to be used together.

 	If you want to enable image resizing, use [presentational image styles](#presentational-styles).
 </info-box>